quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 }
 ```

-It’s a very simple use case, returning `"hello"` to all invocations of `hello()`.
+It’s a very simple usecase, returning `"hello"` to all invocations of `hello()`.
 Note that it doesn't contain
 any references or imports to actual web technology like JXR-RS annotations.
 It is completely infrastructure agnostic.

-## Exporting the use case
+## Exporting the usecase
 QuantumMaid consists of several sub-projects.
 The sub-project concerned
 with everything related to the web is called **HttpMaid**.
-We can use it to export our use case via HTTP.
+We can use it to export our usecase via HTTP.
 It can be configured like this (do not add it to the project yet):
 <!---[CodeSnippet](httpmaid)-->
 ```java